Sean Toomey

-Sean Justin Toomey (born June 27, 1965 in Saint Paul, Minnesota) is an American former professional ice hockey center.
+Sean Justin Toomey (born June 27, 1965) is an American former professional ice hockey center.
 He was drafted in the seventh round, 136th overall by the Minnesota North Stars in the 1983 NHL Entry Draft.
 He played one National Hockey League game with the North Stars in the 1986–87 season, on March 7, 1987 against the Pittsburgh Penguins, going scoreless.
 Toomey later played three seasons in Europe, retiring in 1991.